 Types Of UTIs

-When a UTI occurs, bacteria from the outside enters the urinary tract and multiply quickly.
+When a UTI occurs, bacteria from the outside enters the urinary tract and multiplies quickly.
 These bacteria start destroying tissue as they reproduce exponentially.
 You must treat the bacterial overgrowth with antibiotics before it goes any further.
-There are many different types of UTIs for cats, but these two are standard:
+There are many different types of UTIs in cats, but these two are the most common:

 – Kidney UTIs– These UTIs can affect any age group, but they usually happen in older cats (over 8 years old).
 Bacteria tend to cause these infections, though sometimes fungi are the culprit.
 Called Pyelonephritis, a kidney UTI will affect the kidney and ureters.